sinjinablueshirt/reverb_backend/design/concepts/MusicTagging/api-spec.md

 ### POST /api/MusicTagging/suggestTags

-**Description:** Uses an LLM to create a set of tags that fit the registry's description in a musical context and adds them to the registry's tags.
+**Description:** Uses an external LLM to suggest relevant musical tags for a resource's description and adds them to its registry.

 **Requirements:**
 - `registry` exists in the state.